SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicOperators.rst

 .. test::
     :name: assignment operator invalid
-    :compiler-errors: error: use of unresolved identifier 'x' if x = y {
+    :compiler-error: error: use of '=' in a boolean context, did you mean '=='?

-                         ^
+    // -HIDE-
-                      error: use of unresolved identifier 'y'
+    var x = 10
-                      if x = y {
+    var y = 10
-                             ^
+    // -SHOW-
     if x = y {
         // This is not valid, because x = y does not return a value.
     }